Generic Name: methadone hydrochloride

 Methadone products when used for the treatment of opioid addiction in detoxification or maintenance programs, shall be dispensed only by opioid treatment programs (and agencies, practitioners or institutions by formal agreement with the program sponsor) certified by the Substance Abuse and Mental Health Services Administration and approved by the designated state authority.
 Certified treatment programs shall dispense and use methadone in oral form only and according to the treatment requirements stipulated in the Federal Opioid Treatment Standards (42 CFR 8.12).
 See below for important regulatory exceptions to the general requirement for certification to provide opioid agonist treatment.

 Failure to abide by the requirements in these regulations may result in criminal prosecution, seizure of the drug supply, revocation of the program approval, and injunction precluding operation of the program.

 Regulatory Exceptions To The General Requirement For Certification To Provide Opioid Agonist Treatment: During inpatient care, when the patient was admitted for any condition other than concurrent opioid addiction (pursuant to 21 CFR 1306.07(c)), to facilitate the treatment of the primary admitting diagnosis.

 During an emergency period of no longer than 3 days while definitive care for the addiction is being sought in an appropriately licensed facility (pursuant to 21 CFR 1306.07(b)).

 Methadose Dosage and Administration

-- The peak respiratory depressant effect of methadone occurs later and persists longer than its peak therapeutic effect.
+- The peak respiratory depressant effect of methadone occurs later and persists longer than its peak pharmacologic effect.

 - With repeated dosing, methadone is retained in the liver and then slowly released, prolonging the duration of potential toxicity.